Jleehy/EECS-581-Project-1/documentation/accounting.md

 9/11/24 - 1.5h

 - Created the main game loop.
-- Added a functiono to quit the program using sys.exit.
+- Added a function to quit the program using sys.exit.
 - Added input polling and error handling for ship placement.

 9/12/24 - 1h